rubocop/rubocop/manual/node_pattern.md

 Where `_` matches a single node, `...` eagerly matches one or more subsequent nodes.

-It's useful when you want to check some variable internal nodes but with a final with the same results.
-For example, let's use a classic `sum(1,2)`.
+It's useful when you want to check some internal nodes but with a final with the same results.
+For example, let's use `sum(1,2)`.

 We can also have `sum(1,2,3,n)` and the arguments can vary.
 The objective is match all.
 So, let's check how it looks like in the AST: